StatCan/aaw/docs/en/Storage.md

 # Typically this is "firstname-lastname", but it might be different if working in a shared namespace
 BUCKETNAME=firstname-lastname

-# Get your personal credentials for the "minimal-tenant1" MinIO instance
+# Get your personal credentials for the "minio-standard-tenant-1" MinIO instance
 # (this initializes $MINIO_URL, $MINIO_ACCESS_KEY, and $MINIO_SECRET_KEY environment variables)
-source /vault/secrets/minio-minimal-tenant1
+source /vault/secrets/minio-standard-tenant-1

-# Create a MinIO alias (called "minimal") for "minimal-tenant1" using your credentials
+# Create a MinIO alias (called "standard") for "standard" using your credentials
-mc config host add minimal $MINIO_URL $MINIO_ACCESS_KEY $MINIO_SECRET_KEY
+mc config host add standard $MINIO_URL $MINIO_ACCESS_KEY $MINIO_SECRET_KEY

 # Create a bucket under your name
 # NOTE: You can *only* create buckets named the same as your namespace.
 Any
 # other name will be rejected.

 # Private bucket ("mb" = "make bucket")
-mc mb -p minimal/${BUCKETNAME}
+mc mb -p standard/${BUCKETNAME}

 # Shared bucket
-mc mb -p minimal/shared/${BUCKETNAME}
+mc mb -p standard/shared/${BUCKETNAME}

 # There you go!
 Now you can copy over files or folders!
 # Create test.txt (if it does not exist) and copy it to your bucket:
 [ -f test.txt ] || echo "This is a test" > test.txt
-mc cp test.txt minimal/${BUCKETNAME}/test.txt
+mc cp test.txt standard/${BUCKETNAME}/test.txt
 ```

 Now open the [MinIO Web Portal](#minio-web-portal) or browse to
-`~/minio/minimal-tenant1/private` to see your test file!
+`~/minio/standard-tenant-1/private` to see your test file!

 <!-- prettier-ignore -->
 ??? tip "`mc` can do a lot"
-    In addition to copying files, `mc` can do a lot more (like `mc ls minio-minimal/FIRSTNAME-LASTNAME` to list the contents of a bucket).
+    In addition to copying files, `mc` can do a lot more (like `mc ls standard/FIRSTNAME-LASTNAME` to list the contents of a bucket).
 Check out the [mc docs](https://docs.min.io/docs/minio-client-complete-guide.html) or run `mc --help` for more information.

 <!-- prettier-ignore -->
 ??? tip "See the example notebooks!"